Sponsorship Guide

 Keep your proposal simple and realistic.
 The top things to include within your proposal are; about your group i.e. number of members, history of success, fixtures / socials organised.
 Then include a paragraph on why you have chosen that specific business, may be due to their values, the quality, link with the group or services provided.
 You need provide details on what they will get from sponsoring your group, such as, logo on clothing, presence at events, attending their venue, adverts on social media pages, attendance of fixtures etc. It is important to tailor each proposal to the business you are approaching.

 Our template contracts already have a number of points included to protect your group and layout a baseline agreement.
-This will guarantee that your agreement doesn't break SUSU rules our put unnecessary strain on your group.
+This will guarantee that your agreement doesn't break SUSU rules or put unnecessary strain on your group.

 Discuss with potential sponsor